 "This is serious stuff, folks," warns food writer and forager Hank Shaw.
 "Mistake this mushroom for another amanita and you can die."
 (For more about fungus-foraging safety, check out this intro to mushroom identification by MNN's Tom Oder.)

 Magic mushrooms may have given us Santa Claus.

 The story of Santa Claus is pretty odd when you think about it, from magic elves and flying reindeer to Santa's chimney use and his iconic red-and-white suit.
 According to one theory, many of these quirks come from muscimol mushrooms — or, more specifically, from Siberian shamans who distributed them centuries ago.

 A. muscaria has long been valued in Siberia, where human consumption dates back to at least the 1600s.
-While some of that was likely recreational, Siberian shamans ingested the fungi "to commune with the spirit world," as anthropologist John Rush told LiveScience in 2013.
+While some of that was likely recreational, Siberian shamans ingested the fungi "to commune with the spirit world," as anthropologist John Rush told LiveScience.
 The shamans also gave out shrooms as gifts in late December, he noted, often entering homes via the roof due to deep snow.

 "[T]hese practicing shamans or priests connected to the older traditions would collect Amanita muscaria, dry them and then give them as gifts on the winter solstice," Rush explained.
 "Because snow is usually blocking doors, there was an opening in the roof through which people entered and exited, thus the chimney story."